WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 ### Scholars of the Arcane
 Wild and enigmatic, varied in form and function, the power of magic draws students who seek to master its mysteries.
 Some aspire to become like the titans, shaping reality itself.
 Though the casting of a typical spell requires merely the utterance of a few strange words, fleeting gestures, and sometimes a pinch or clump of exotic materials, these surface components barely hint at the expertise attained after years of apprenticeship and countless hours of study.

-Mages live and die by their spells.
-Everything else is secondary.
-They learn new spells as they experiment and grow in experience.
-They can also learn them from other mages, from ancient tomes or inscriptions, and from ancient creatures that are steeped in magic.

 ### The Lure of Knowledge
 Mages' lives are seldom mundane.
 The closest a mage is likely to come to an ordinary life is working as a sage or lecturer in a library or university, teaching others the secrets of the multiverse.
 But the lure of knowledge and power calls even the most unadventurous mages out of the safety of their libraries and laboratories and into crumbling ruins and lost cities.